mattiapggioli/computational-linguistics-project/README.md

-# Progetto di Linguistica Computazionale (A.A.
+# Progetto di Linguistica Computazionale UNIPI (A.A.
 2020/2021)
 # Linee guida

 ## Obiettivo: